Our office and phonelines will be closed on October 13th, due to the holiday weekend.

 A valid study permit with at least one of the following conditions/remarks:

 If your study permit does not have one of the above conditions or remarks, you must submit a request for an amendment to your study permit before you can apply for a SIN.
 There is no fee for this request.
-The Request to Amend can only be submitted by mail and according to the Immigration Canada website, the current processing time for amendments is 20 weeks.
+The Request to Amend can only be submitted by mail.
 Please make sure to include a copy of your original admission letter and proof of enrolment when applying for the amendment.
+You can refer to the IRCC website to check the current processing time for an amendment under "Amendment of Valid Temporary Resident Documents".

 ** Ineligible programs of study